paket-tv/paket-docs/source/includes/_introduction.md

 # Introduction

 Welcome to Paket!
-This documentation explains key concepts and describes how Platforms and Publishers engage with the Paket API.
+This documentation explains key concepts and describes how Platforms and Publishers engage with the Paket Watch APIs.

 **So, what is it?**